 Cybersecurity, also known as information technology security or electronic information security, is the practice of protecting computers, electronic systems, servers, mobile phones, networks and other important electronic data from malicious attacks.
 Cybersecurity software is designed to fight and protect sensitive electronic data and devices from cyber attacks that are designed to illegally access or destroy these.

 Cybersecurity comes into play whenever there is a need to protect any sensitive electronic data.
-We have become more reliant on technology today and that is why there is a need to protect all electronic data.
-Threats are growing in number and type and there is an increased need to constantly come up with different security measures to combat any type of threat that might arise.
+We have become more reliant on technology today and that is why there is an increased need to protect all electronic data.
+Threats are growing in number and type and it is important to constantly come up with different security measures to combat any type of threat that might arise.

 2. What are some of the important skills that one must acquire to become a cybersecurity professional?